-- 1. If you have used the demo before and pay for the license, Mizutech will send your licensed copy - 2.
+- 1. If you have used the demo before and paid for the license, Mizutech will send your licensed copy - 2.
 Upon a support request, Mizutech might send you a new build with changes regarding to your request (bug fix/improvement/new feature) - 3.
-Occasionally you might choose to upgrade to the latest version if you see a new version published by Mizutech with features/changes of your interest (new versions will be provided by mizutech for free during your support period)
+Occasionally you might choose to upgrade to the latest version if you see a new version published by Mizutech with features/changes of your interest or with any bug fix affecting your use-case (new versions will be provided by mizutech for free during your support period)